haydenlewis/everettlewis.co/src/content/pages/index.md

 slug: /
 title: Everett Lewis
 tagline: Student of film and life.ß
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/ev-profile.png
 cta:
-  ctaText: Know more
+  ctaText: Learn more
   ctaLink: /about
 ---
 Aspiring media professional actively seeking internship opportunities for summer 2021.
-Currently a student at Tisch at NYU — graduating a semester early with two minors from Stern.
+Grauating from Tisch in Fall 2021 with minors at Stern.